facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### show_unmatched
-This setting is a boolean, and when possible, this will display a special highlight for brackets that cannot be matched.
+Displays a special highlight for brackets that cannot be matched.

 ```js
     // When only either the left or right bracket can be found